DSLituiev/cardioloader/README.md

 - in order to automatically create the i-contours, given the o-contours, I applied Otsu method.
   To be able to use o-mask to narrow down the pixels considered, I had to re-implement thresholding steps.
   I also used dilation operation to post-process the thresholded image.
-  The code can be found in [task4.py](task4.py) and [this notebook](asgn2-threshold.ipynb) I would consider other thresholding methods, but given constraint of masking, only Otsu with some pre/post-processing has been explored so far.
+  The code can be found in [task4.py](task4.py) and [this notebook](asgn2-threshold.ipynb).

+  Other thresholding methods can be considered, but given constraint of masking, only Otsu with some pre/post-processing has been explored so far.

   The results are quite OK (IoU = 0.81 +/- 0.02)